 In well-crafted free verse, traditional meter and rhyme, prose poems, and nonce forms, Wenthe meditates on family, language, art, history, and the natural world, striving to find words to capture the richness of life.

-William Wenthe is the author of Not Till We Are Lost and Birds of Hoboken.
+William Wenthe is the author of Words before Dawn and Birds of Hoboken.
 He has published widely in literary journals, and received Pushcart Prizes and a fellowship from the National Endowment for the Arts.
 Born and raised in New Jersey, he now teaches at Texas Tech University.